chrisxfire/chrisxfire.github.io/content/notes/dotnet/programming-models/parallel-programming/parallel-loops.md

 weight: 1
 ---
 # `Parallel.For`
-Note: Use `Interlocked` to execute atomic operations which will avoid mulitple threads modifying a variable simultaneousy.
+Note: Use `Interlocked` to execute atomic operations which will avoid multiple threads modifying a variable simultaneously.

 `Parallel.For`
 - Returns a `System.Threading.Tasks.ParallelLoopResult` object that includes information such as last iteration completed